philgaeng/stratcon/docs/AUTHENTICATION.md

 ## How It Works

 1. User visits `/login` page
-2. Page automatically redirects to Cognito Hosted UI (`/login` endpoint)
+2. Page automatically redirects to Cognito Hosted UI
 3. User signs in on Cognito's managed login page
 4. Cognito redirects back to `/login` with authorization code
 5. App exchanges code for tokens and redirects to `/reports`